 This type of photography is many times referred to as Timeslice Photography and has been around for a while.
 There are many examples online.

-My approach to Timeslice Photography is very simple, I usually start with location, which determines wether I will be capturing a sunset or a sunrise.
+My approach to Timeslice Photography is very simple, I usually start with location, which determines whether I will be capturing a sunset or a sunrise.
 For this series I focused on landmarks around the Tampa Bay area, more specifically, popular places that have photographic appeal.
 After I know what I want to photograph I research the direction of the setting/rising sun to figure out where to place the camera.
-For this I rely on online tools and apps.
+For this, I rely on online tools and apps.

 The next step is to compromise on the composition, framing the shot so that the final image is interesting and pleasing to the eye.
 This is easier said than done because after I decide on one composition I can’t make any changes to it, which means I have to really be happy with it since I will be taking the same picture for an hour or more.

-After this is done, I have to decide on how often I will be pressing the shutter.
+After this is done, I decide on how often I will be pressing the shutter.
 Usually I just set my intervalometer to a fixed amount of time, like one minute between each shot, and leave it throughout the entire event.
 But sometimes I take pictures as often as I see changes that I like in the sky.